 To reheat the leftovers; add 1-2 tablespoons of water to each serving, because the stew will thicken when cooled.

-Hey, have you seen our 1st Cookbook Savory ~ Sweet ~ Repeat?
-It’s a delicious eCookbook full of tried & true family favorite recipes: 25 savory & 25 sweet.
-All of them are from this blog and some our family has enjoyed for 50 & even 60 years!
-There’s also a few newer family favorites as well.
-Our eCookbook downloads beautifully and is perfect for gift-giving!
+Looking for more delicious homestyle recipes?
+Then take a look at Savory ~ Sweet ~ Repeat.
+It’s our delicious eCookbook with 50 tried & true family favorite recipes: 25 savory & 25 sweet.
+All of them are from this blog and some our family has enjoyed for over 50 years!
+There are also a few newer family favorites as well.
+Our eCookbook downloads beautifully and is only $4.99.
+Plus, it comes with a 100% happiness guarantee.
+So, get yours today!

 Looking for more delicious entrée recipes?